Counter-Strike Major Championships

-Counter-Strike: Global Offensive Major Championships, commonly known as the Majors, are Counter-Strike: Global Offensive (CS:GO) esports tournaments sponsored by Valve, the game's developer.
-The first CS:GO Major took place in 2013 in Jönköping, Sweden and was hosted by DreamHack with a total prize pool of US$250,000 split among 16 teams.
+Counter-Strike Major Championships, commonly known as the Majors, are Counter-Strike (CS) esports tournaments sponsored by Valve, the game's developer.
+The first Valve-recognized Major took place in 2013 in Jönköping, Sweden and was hosted by DreamHack with a total prize pool of US$250,000 split among 16 teams.
+This, along with the following 19 Majors, was played in Counter-Strike: Global Offensive.
+As of the 2023 release of Counter-Strike 2 (CS2), Counter-Strike esports, including the Majors, are played in CS2.

-Since then, the Major circuit has expanded significantly, with recent tournaments advertising a US$1,250,000 prize pool and featuring twenty-four teams from around the world.
-The Majors are considered to be the most important and prestigious tournaments in the Global Offensive scene.
+Since then, the Major circuit has expanded significantly, with recent tournaments advertising a US$1,250,000 prize pool and featuring thirty-two teams from around the world.
+The Majors are considered to be the most important and prestigious tournaments in the Counter-Strike scene.

-The current champions are Outsiders, who won their first Major at IEM Rio Major 2022.
+The current champions are Team Vitality, who won their second Major at the Blast Austin Major 2025, the third to be held in Counter-Strike 2.
 Astralis hold the record for the most Major titles with four.